Chemotherapy for eye cancer

 If you have eye lymphoma, you are likely to have chemotherapy.
 Treatment for eye lymphoma depends on the type and stage of lymphoma.
 You usually have this into your bloodstream.

+Or you might have treatment through a long line: a central line, a PICC line or a portacath.
 These are long plastic tubes that give the drug into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
+This means your doctor or nurse won't have to put in a cannula every time you have treatment.

-In some cases, you may have high doses of chemotherapy followed by a stem cell transplant.
+Some people may have high doses of chemotherapy followed by a stem cell transplant.

 Chemotherapy into the fluid around your spinal cord